fhillipgcastillo/screeps-bot-ts/README.md

 Open the folder in your terminal and run your package manager to install the required packages and TypeScript declaration files:

+---

+### Recommendation
+install `nvm` this wa it's easiert to handle this old node version whih is deprecated from the dev containers.
+Alternatively we can use our `dotfiles` project to install it using the bootstrap script.

+---

 ```bash
 # npm
 npm install